Here are how to use fjoin() functions.

 =A2.result() |

-Retrieve channle A2’s result |
+Retrieve channle A2’s result.

 Description:

-Perform foreign-key-style association on a pseudo table.
+Define a foreign-key-style association on a pseudo table and return a new pseudo table.

 Sytnax: